Charlie Ane Jr.

-Charles Teetai Ane Jr. (January 25, 1931 – May 9, 2007) was an American football offensive lineman who played in the National Football League (NFL) for the Detroit Lions.
-He played college football at the University of Southern California.
+Charles Teetai Ane Jr. (January 25, 1931 – May 9, 2007) was an American professional football player who was an offensive lineman for the Detroit Lions of the National Football League (NFL).
+He played college football for the USC Trojans.

-Early years
+Early life

 Ane excelled in baseball, basketball and track as well as football at the Punahou School in Honolulu, Hawaii.
-He was a key two-way lineman on the powerful Buffanblu teams of the late 1940s.
+He was a key two-way lineman on the powerful "Buff 'n Blue" teams of the late 1940s.
 He was inducted into the Hawaii Sports Hall of Fame.
 In 2015, he was inducted into the Polynesian Football Hall of Fame.

 College career

 Ane attended Compton Community College, before transferring to the University of Southern California.
 He was a two-way tackle and quarterback in the single wing offense.
 He also played baseball before leaving a year early for the NFL.
 He was an All-Coast selection in the early 1950s.

-In 2007, he was inducted into the USC Athletic Hall Of Fame.
+In 2007, he was inducted into the USC Athletic Hall of Fame.

 Professional career

-Ane was selected by the Detroit Lions in the fourth round (49th overall) of the 1953 NFL Draft.
+Ane was selected by the Detroit Lions in the fourth round (50th overall) of the 1953 NFL draft.
 As a rookie, he was a backup for center Vince Banonis.
 The next year was named the starter at right tackle.
-After his third year. he was rotated between the center and the right tackle positions throughout his career.
+After his third year.
+He was rotated between the center and the right tackle positions throughout his career.

 He was elected to the Pro Bowl in 1956 and 1958.
 He helped the Lions to three division titles, two NFL championships and was voted team captain from 1958 to 1959.
 He only missed one game during his seven-year career.

-Ane was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft, but he opted to retire instead of reporting to the team.
+Ane was selected by the Dallas Cowboys in the 1960 NFL expansion draft, but he opted to retire instead of reporting to the team.